 San Francisco, CA 94103

-Ms. Odabashian joined Consumers Union in 1993 and became Director of the West Coast Office and State Campaigns in 2006.
-Prior to becoming director, Ms. Odabashian was Senior Program & Financial Manager of the West Coast Office.
-Before joining Consumers Union, Ms. Odabashian was Telecommunications Director for the United Nations Conference on Environment and Development (UNCED) Project for the socially progressive internet service provider, Institute for Global Communications.
+Ms. Odabashian joined Consumers Union in 1993 and became Director of the West Coast Office in 2006.
+Prior to coming to Consumers Union, Ms. Odabashian served as Telecommunications Director for the United Nations Conference on Environment and Development (UNCED) Project for the socially progressive internet service provider, Institute for Global Communications.
 The UN conference took place in Rio de Janeiro, Brazil in 1992.
 During most of the 1980s, Ms. Odabashian owned and operated a retail food franchise business.
 For a number of years prior to starting her business, Ms. Odabashian was an Admissions Office and Assistant Director of Career Planning for Pomona College in Claremont, California.

 Ms. Odabashian received a B.A. in English from Scripps College, an M.A. in English from Claremont Graduate University, and a Master of Public Administration from the University of San Francisco.